bguest/saneitized/README.md

 ### Blacklists

-You can make sanitized ignore certain strings by includeing a blacklist option
+You can make saneitized ignore certain strings by including a blacklist option

-   Sanitized.convert('23', blacklist:%w(21 22 23)) => '23'
+   Saneitized.convert('23', blacklist:%w(21 22 23)) => '23'

 ### Important Notes